clicknium/clicknium-docs/doc/api/python/wait_appear.md

         wait_timeout: int = 30
     ) -> UiElement***

-Wait for the UI element to appear in specified timeout interval.
+Wait for the UI element to appear in the given time.

 **Parameters:**
     &emsp;**locator[Required]**: str | _Locator